rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 In these cases, we want to retrieve data from our database given a query a user made.

 It would be reasonable to wait for a user query containing fields from different models’ attributes and in these cases queries start to get complex and inefficient.
-What happens when our models attributes and their relationships start to grow?
+What happens when our model's attributes and their relationships start to grow?
 How do we manage user typos in those queries?
 What happens when a user looks for ‘ps4’ instead of ‘playstation 4’?

 We’ll try to answer these and more questions in this post using Elasticsearch in our Ruby on Rails app.